AarushiSingh214/FinalApp/README.md

 * User can login
 * User can make a new account
-* User cna search for foods
+* User can get started and type their information
-* User can see a list of best ranked foods in the area
+* User can see a list of opportunities for the info they specified
+* User can star opportunities they liked and it will be added to that folder
-* User can click on a food place and see more information such as phone number or menu
+* User can click on an opportunity and see more info

 **Optional Nice-to-have Stories**

-* Having access to reviews and being able to write reviews
+* User can write reviews for opportunities
-* An extension that would give access to google maps and get directions
-* Can like restaurants and have a favorites section

 ### 2. Screen Archetypes